-I am starting this series here, because it’s where I started – not necessarily because I think it’s the best place to start.
+I am starting this series (At home preschool resources for the very tired non-creative really busy mom) here, because it’s where I started – not necessarily because I think it’s the best place to start.

 It was through seeing posts on social media about tot-packs and preschool packs that I realized I wanted to start teaching Ezra things at home.
 I looked at the posts of others and said, “I could totally do that!”